 We qualify as a "controlled company" within the meaning of the corporate governance standards of NYSE.
 Under these rules, a listed company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and will elect not to comply with certain corporate governance requirements, specifically director nominees be selected or recommended to the board by independent directors.
-It is our intention as of the date of this prospectus to generally comply with these comprised entirely of independent directors.
-It is our intention the exception of our nominating and corporate governance committee, which is not comprised entirely of independent directors.
+It is our intention as of the date of this prospectus to generally comply with these corporate governance requirements, with the exception of our nominating and corporate governance committee, which is not comprised entirely of independent directors.
 It is our intention as of the date of this prospectus to comply with the requirements that (i) a majority of our board of directors consist of independent directors and (ii) we have a compensation committee that is composed entirely of independent directors.
 However, we may at any time after the date of this prospectus elect to avail ourselves of one or more of the controlled company exemptions provided that we continue to qualify as a controlled company.
-See "Risk Factors - We are a "controlled company" within the meaning of NYSE listing standards and, as a result, you do not and may not in the future have the same protections afforded to shareholders of companies that are subject to such requirements."
+See "Risk Factors - We are a "controlled company" within the meaning of NYSE listing standards and, as a result, we qualify for, and rely on, exemptions from certain corporate governance requirements.
+As a result, you do not and may not in the future have the same protections afforded to shareholders of companies that are subject to such requirements."